Fiserv/banking-hub/docs/resources/DPoP Guidelines.md

 |For Form Params|sample-formparam: value-can-be-any-string|`EFXFormParam: {"OrganizationId":"DemoOrgId", "TrnId":"3dab21d2-2ab7"}`|

 ## Step 4 - Create DPoP Generator Library on Consumer Side
-1. Use the below JAVA code (DPoPGenerator.java) to create the library or use below code as a reference in consumer existing code
+1. Use the below JAVA code (DPoPGenerator.java) to create the library or use below code as a reference in consumer existing code.
 2. Update the following details in the JAVA code (DPoPGenerator.java):<br>
   a.
-Replace with your private/public key pair (String privateKey, String publicKey)<br>
+Replace with your private/public key pair (String privateKey, String publicKey).<br>
   b.
-Replace with your HTTP method (GET, POST and so on) and URL (String URL, String httpMethod)<br>
+Replace with your HTTP method (GET, POST and so on) and URL (String URL, String httpMethod).<br>
   c.
 Enable one or more of the following functions based on the selection in the step 3.2 and replace with actual values:<br>
     - noPayloadGenerateDPoP
     - requestBodyPayloadGenerateDPoP (includes request headers)